-- Superior customer satisfaction: The caller gets connected to the right agent in the first attempt, the issue is resolved fast, and everybody is happy.
+- Superior customer satisfaction: When you connect callers to the right agent in the first attempt and resolve issues faster, everybody is happy.
 Your caller is the happiest because s/he hasn’t spent several minutes getting transferred from one agent to another.

 - Helps with your metrics: Skill-based call routing is a logical step towards ensuring your metrics such as Average Speed of Answer and Average Handle Time are at their optimum.
-Agents can get to calls faster, queue time is short and calls get resolved faster.
+Agents can get to calls faster, queue time is short and calls resolve faster.

-- Better workforce management: Calls are mapped to agents based on what they are good at.
+- Better workforce management: You can map callers to agents based on what they are good at.
 There is little scope for under or over-utilization of manpower.

-- Agents are clued in: Every agent knows the kinds of calls they are going to have to handle so they are better prepared and are not left fumbling for answers.
+- Clued-in agents: Since agents know what calls they will handle beforehand, they are better prepared and are not left fumbling for answers.

 - High FCR rate: We have seen that skill-based routing results increase the chances of first call resolutions

 Create skill groups: Calls get routed only to agents who have been mapped to a particular skill.
 The first step is to identify the skill of an agent and to map them to a particular group.
 For example, sales or support.
 You can map agents to two skills.
 For example, Nina is mapped to the “German” skill group and to “sales” skill group.

 Use your IVR: The IVR will give the caller options that have been listed according to skill groups: for sales queries, dial 1, for complaints, dial 2…and so on.
 For example, if you are in the hospitality business, you can give callers options such as ‘Reservations and Cancellations’, ‘Accounts’, ‘Memberships’ and so on.
 If a caller selects the first option the call gets routed to an agent who is well-versed with reservations and cancellations procedures.